-As the days go on, the five higher principles gradually disengage themselves from the casing of the Linga Sharîra, and shake this off as they previously shook off the grosser body.
-They pass on, as a fivefold entity, into a state to be next studied, leaving the Linga Sharîra, or Astral Double, with the physical body of which it is the counterpart, the Linga Sharîra thus becoming an astral corpse, as much as the body had become a physical corpse.
-This astral corpse remains near the physical one, and they disintegrate together; clairvoyants see these astral wraiths in churchyards, sometimes showing likeness of the dead body, sometimes as violet mists or lights.
-Such an astral corpse has been seen by a friend of my own, passing through the horribly repulsive stages of decomposition, a ghastly vision in face of which clairvoyance was certainly no blessing.
-The process goes on pari passu, until all but the actual bony skeleton of the physical body is completely disintegrated, and the particles have gone to form other combinations.
+disengage themselves from the etheric double, and shake this off as they previously shook off the grosser body.
+They pass on, as a fivefold entity, into a state to be next studied, leaving the etheric double, with the dense body of which it is the counterpart, thus becoming an ethereal corpse, as much as the body had become a dense corpse.
+This ethereal corpse remains near the dense one, and they disintegrate together; clairvoyants see these ethereal wraiths in churchyards, sometimes showing likeness to the dead dense body, sometimes as violet mists or lights.
+Such an ethereal corpse has been seen by a friend of my own, passing through the horribly repulsive stages of decomposition, a ghastly vision in face of which clairvoyance was certainly no blessing.
+The process goes on pari passu, until all but the actual bony skeleton of the dense body is completely disintegrated, and the particles have gone to form other combinations.